ZloVechno/academic-search/README.md

 ### Search load

 You can load file with search requests.
 The file should contain new-line separated names of scientists you want to search information about.
-To load search request simple click on button "...".
+To load search request simple click on the button **...**.

 ### Search save

-You can save results of searching in JSON format by clicking button "Save as JSON...".
+You can save results of searching in JSON format by clicking on the button **Save as JSON...**.

 ### Searching